goodekat/WhoseEgg/README.md

   - Converted to using jpeg instead of png files
   - Converted text in tabs to html or R code
   - Added a scrolling option to the tables
+  - Made a dataset with 5 errors for people to fix

 Questions for Mike: